maggiekoesno/CZ2002_Project/README.md

 ### Installing

-Once you have cloned this repository, create a `data` folder, which contains the `.ser` files for storing the data for the application.
+Once you have cloned this repository, under the project's root folder, create a `data` folder, which contains the `.ser` files for storing the data for the application.

 ```bash
 mkdir data